 While SBA loans offer the longest repayment structures, many businesses find that term loans strike the right balance between structure and accessibility.
 These programs are commonly used to improve cash flow, consolidate existing obligations, or support ongoing operations without the complexity of SBA underwriting.

-Businesses evaluating long-term financing options often compare structured solutions like SBA Loans alongside alternatives such as Revenue-Based Funding to determine which approach best aligns with their financial profile.
+Businesses evaluating long-term financing options often compare structured solutions like SBA loans alongside flexible options such as revenue-based funding to determine which approach best aligns with their financial profile.

 What Business Term Loans Are Designed For